Tanja Kragujević

-Tanja Kragujević (Тања Крагујевић; born 26 October 1946) a Serbian poet, was born in 1946 in Senta, northern Vojvodina.
+Tanja Kragujević (Тања Крагујевић; born 26 October 1946) is a Serbian poet.
+She was born in Senta, northern Vojvodina.
 She has been a member of the Serbian Literary Society since its foundation in 2001.
-By the decision of the Government of Serbia, 24 December 2009, she was awarded the title of top artists in the field of literature.
+By the decision of the Government of Serbia, on 24 December 2009, she was awarded the title of top artist in the field of literature.
 She lives in Zemun.

 Education

-She finished the first grade of primary school in Senta, continued her education in Belgrade in the primary school "Vuk Karadzic" and in the Second Belgrade High School.
+She finished the first grade of primary school in Senta, and continued her education in Belgrade in the primary school "Vuk Karadzic" and in the Second Belgrade High School.
 She graduated in 1970, and earned her MA in 1973 at the Belgrade Faculty of Philology, Department of General Literature and Literary Theory.
 Her Master's thesis, dedicated to one of the most important Serbian poets Momčilo Nastasijević, was published in the form of an essay in the prestigious Argus edition, publishing house "Vuk Karadzic", 1976.
 She has been represented in numerous anthologies of contemporary Serbian poetry in the country and abroad.

 Literary work

-Her first book of poetry was published when she was twenty by one of the oldest and the most outstanding publishing houses ("Matica Srpska", Novi Sad, in 1966) and appeared in "The First Book" collection.
-Since then she has published 19 collections of poetry, most recently Hleb od ruža (The Bread of Roses) whichcame out published by KOV, Vršac (2012).
-The first book of poems, Vratio se Volodja (Volodja has come Back), was illustrated with the photographs by Tanja's father, an art photographer and photojournalist of Politika newspaper, Stevan Kragujević, while the monograph "Kragujević, Senta koje više nema" ("Kragujević, Senta that no Longer Exists"), was published on the occasion of the tercentenary celebration of the town of Senta by the Kulturno-obrazovni centar "Torzo Lajoš iz Sente", 1997.
-(Cultural-educational Centre "Turzo Lajoš from Senta".
-The book was composed of artistic photographs by Stevan Kragujević and illustrated by the verses of his daughter Tanja and appeared in the amended version of the special poetry collection under the title Pejsaži nevidljivog ("The Landscapes of the Invisible") KOV, Vršac, 2001).
+At age 20, Kragujević's first book of poetry was published by one of the oldest publishing houses ("Matica Srpska", Novi Sad, in 1966) and appeared in The First Book collection.
+Since then she has published 19 collections of poetry, most recently Hleb od ruža (The Bread of Roses) which came out published by KOV, Vršac (2012).

+The first book of poems, Vratio se Volodja (Volodja has come Back), was illustrated with the photographs by Kragujević's father, an art photographer and photojournalist of Politika newspaper, Stevan Kragujević, while the monograph "Kragujević, Senta koje više nema" ("Kragujević, Senta that no Longer Exists"), was published on the occasion of the tercentenary celebration of the town of Senta by the Kulturno-obrazovni centar "Torzo Lajoš iz Sente", 1997.
+The book was composed of artistic photographs by Stevan Kragujević and illustrated by the verses of his daughter and appeared in the amended version of the special poetry collection under the title Pejsaži nevidljivog ("The Landscapes of the Invisible") KOV, Vršac, 2001).

 The first selection from her complete poetical works was published by "Agora" (Zrenjanin, 2009).
 The selected and new poems, entitled Staklena trava (Glass Grass), was edited and the afterword was written by the poet and literary critic Nenad Šaponja.
 Within Edicija dobitnika književne nagrade Milica Stojadinović Srpkinja (Edition of the Winners of Literary Award of Milica Stojadinovic – Serb), published by Zavod za kulturu Vojvodine (the Cultural Institute of Vojvodina), 2010, a new selection of her poetry, called "Ruža, zaista" ("Rose, indeed"), appeared edited and with the afterword by the literary critic and essayist Dragana Beleslin.

-Tanja Kragujević's poetry was reviewed by poets and essayists Ivan V. Lalić, Milica Nikolić, prof.dr.
-Slavko Gordić, Draško Redjep, dr. Dragana Beleslijin, Dragan Jovanović Danilov and Nenad Šaponja, and literary critics Čedomir Mirković, Vasa Pavković, Bojana Stojanović Pantović, Dušica Protić, Aleksandar B. Laković and others as well.